LomaxOnTheRun/Kaggle_Julia/blog/4_Second_hidden_layer.md

 ![Second hidden layer 1](/images/Julia_4_blog_1)

 Huh, that doesn't look like our normal graph.
 It looks like the network gets stuck for a few thousend steps, before eventually sorting itself out.
+In fact, if you run this a few times, you should see that it's getting stuck at the same plce every time: 7.4% for the training data, and 6.2% for the validation data.
+This is suspicious, as the network normally still jups around a little when we've maxed out our accuracy.
 If we extend the amount of steps we allow our network to 3000, we get something that looks a lot more like what we're used to seeing.

 ![Second hidden layer 2](/images/Julia_4_blog_2)